paullally/Brew-Brewery/README.md

 The Home page is split up into 2 sections:
 - A landing video with and animated logo that appears in the middle of the video.
 - 3 Headings and paragraphs that give information about **Brew Brewery**.
 The products offered and details about the brewing process used to make the beer.
+- I styled this page like this so when a user visits this page they will have a clear idea of what this website is about and will be able to read relevant information about **Brew Brewery**

 ### **Products page**
 The Products page is split up into 2 sections:
-- On the main section of the products page their is 8 unqiue beers.
+- On the main section of the products page there are 8 unqiue beers.
 When you hover over these images an overlay appears with the name of the beer and a learn more button.
 - When you click the learn more button a modal will pop up which will give you a description off the beer and a link to a website where you can buy the beer.
+- This was done so when a user visits the product page they will have a clear picture of the beers **Brew Brewery** have on offer and are able to learn more about each beer individually when the images are clicked on

 ### **Contact page**
 The Contact page is one section:
-- On the contact page their is a background  image with 2 headings and a contact form on top of this image, Each part of this form is required to be filled.
+- On the contact page there is a background  image with 2 headings and a contact form on top of this image, Each part of this form is required to be filled.
+- I added a background image to the contact page because I provides a nice contrast to the form section.

 ### **Future Features**

-Age verification:
+- Age verification:

-When someone loads the website i would haved like to have a page dedicated to verify that they are over the age of 18 to ensure that users know this website is for people who a legally allowed to drink.
+    - When a user loads the website I would haved like to have a page dedicated to verify that the user is over the age of 18 to ensure that users know this website is for people who a legally allowed to drink.

-Newsletter:
+- Newsletter:

-On the contact page there is a check box that allows you to subscribe to **Brew Brewery's** newsletter.I would have liked to created a program that will send out a monthly newsletter to the users that have subscribe.
+    - On the contact page there is a check box that allows you to subscribe to **Brew Brewery's** newsletter.I would have liked to created a program that will send out a monthly newsletter to the users that have  to subscribe to the newsletter.

 ## **Technologies Used**
 ---
 - ### **Front End Technologies**
-    - HTMl
+    - HTML
     - CSS
     - Javascript
     - [**JQuery**](https://jquery.com/) to simplify DOM manipulation.